Abram Petrovich Gannibal

 Gannibal eventually rose to become a prominent member of the imperial court in the reign of Peter's daughter Elizabeth.
-He had 11 children, most of whom became members of the Russian nobility; he was a great-grandfather of the author and poet Alexander Pushkin.
+He had ten children, most of whom became members of the Russian nobility.
+One of his great-grandsons was the author and poet Alexander Pushkin.

 Early life

-The main reliable accounts of Gannibal's life come from The Moor of Peter the Great, Pushkin's unfinished biography of his great-grandfather, published after Pushkin's death in 1837.
+The main reliable accounts of Gannibal's early life come from The Moor of Peter the Great, Pushkin's unfinished biography of his great-grandfather, published after Pushkin's death in 1837.
 Scholars argue that Pushkin's account may be inaccurate due to the author’s desire to elevate the status of his ancestors and family.
 There are a number of contradictions between the biographies of Pushkin and the German novel The Blackamoor of Peter the Great, based on his great-grandfather.